 Myth #3: “Since we give this person a form 1099, they are considered an independent contractor and we do not need to cover them.”
 There are rules governing who is considered an employee and who is considered an independent contractor.
 Just giving someone a form 1099 does not make them an independent contractor.
 If an independent contractor is injured on the job and it is determined that they should have been considered an employee, the church could be liable for higher claims, as well as fines and penalties.

-Conference group policy: Do you know that the conference offers a group workers’ compensation policy through Church Mutual Insurance?
-Our group policy allows us to receive discounts on the premiums, which are passed along to churches.
+Conference Group Policy: Do you know that the conference offers a group workers’ compensation policy through UnitedHeartland?
+Our group policy allows us to receive discounts on premiums, which are passed along to churches.
 In many cases, the conference group policy provides more coverage and is less expensive than a church’s single-policy rate.
-Contact Barb Brower (612-230-6135) to learn more.
-If you have coverage through Church Mutual, a nurse hotline is available for free to employees (as part of your coverage) for all non-life threatening injuries on the job.
-View printable document with details
+Contact Lisa Schultze (612-230-6154) to learn more.

 Minnesota Annual Conference of the United Methodist Church